 Beats Studio3 Review: The First Impression

 Leaving the documents, manual guides and stickers aside, in the box, you get Wireless Headphones packed in a soft-touch carrying case, micro USB to micro USB cable for charging and updating the firmware, 3.5mm Male to Male cable, if you want high latency rate (will talk about it later in this review).

-The build quality of headphones is complete plastic which looks good to eyes but not to hands.
+The build quality of headphones is complete plastic which looks good to the eyes but not to the hands.
 The headphone has soft finish all over it that indeed feels premium but they are not light in weight.
-And if you lift them from one side, it bends a little and looks fragile.
-The headphones are build of plastic with soft-touch finishing, premium leather cushioning.
+And if you lift them from one side, it bends a little and look fragile.
+The headphones are built of plastic with soft-touch finishing, and premium leather cushioning.
 The adjustable headband has brushed metal that you can adjust according to the size of your head.

 See Also: xFyro xS2 Truly Wireless Earbuds Review

 On Headphones, the controls are pretty easy.
 On the right, you will see a small Power button, just below that, there are 5 illuminations for battery indication.
 You will also see Micro USB connector for charging the headphones.
 On the Right, there is single illumination and earcups control that you can use to adjust Volume, Next, Previous, Google Assistant, or SIRI.
 And yes, there is a 3.5mm connector if you want to use it for high latency work like playing MIDI Instruments, playing games, etc.

 Connecting Beats Studio3 is a breeze.
 You can easily connect them with any Bluetooth enabled device.
 Simply turn on the Bluetooth of your device and press the Power button on headphones.
 You will white LED illumination all over the headphones and they are now ready to get paired.